 Here's how it works: Set aside a series of empty envelopes and label each of them with a particular expense category.
 One envelope might read "mortgage payment."
 Another might say "groceries," while still another might say "entertainment."
 When you receive your paycheck, put the appropriate amount of money — the money you've set aside for each expense in your monthly budget — in the right envelope.

 If you stick to this method, when each of your bills come due, you should have enough money in the corresponding envelope to pay it.
 Also, when you want to go to the movies or eat out, you can only do so if there's enough money left in that "entertainment" envelope.

 This method has fallen a bit out of favor as more consumers are using their debit and credit cards to pay their bills each month.
 However, if this method works for you and your family, there's no reason to abandon it.
-It is simple and effective, if done properly.
+It's simple and effective, if done properly.

-The Web is now full of these tools, all of which let consumers enter their expenses and revenues to determine quickly where their money is going and whether they've breaking their budget.
+The Internet is now full of many budgeting tools, all of which let consumers enter their expenses and revenues to determine quickly where their money is going and whether they're breaking their budget.

 If you are an Old National Online Banking user, you can take advantage of Money Management, which allows you to see all your financial accounts in one place — including those at other financial institutions.
 Money Management allows you to analyze your total spending, loans and investments.

-You can use your bank for budgeting, too by opening separate checking or savings accounts for your various expenses.
-For instance, open a checking account reserved solely for your mortgage.
+You can also use separate checking and savings accounts at your bank for budgeting and managing various expenses.
+For instance, open a checking account reserved solely for your mortgage payment.
 For each paycheck you receive, deposit the right amount of money in that account.
 Then, each month, your mortgage payment should be ready to go.